-(4) At least one study states that the real estate industry is highly competitive and efficient, much more productive in these ways than financial services generally.
+(4) One study states that the real estate industry is highly competitive and efficient, much more productive in these ways than financial services generally.
 To the extent this is true, banking companies would presumably bring almost no net benefit to real estate brokerage and property management.